-Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Avq:
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.

-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible)